Introduction

 · Poster Submission Form: https://forms.gle/REvZucZyhAxJJ55S7

-· If you’re not sure whether your project fits or have any other questions, contact: Anna Xiong / Kelley Center for Government Information, jax2@rice.edu or Sean Smith / Research Data Services, mrsmith@rice.edu
+· It can be either a project in progress or one you’ve completed in the past.
+If you’re not sure whether your project fits or have any other questions, contact: Anna Xiong / Kelley Center for Government Information, jax2@rice.edu or Sean Smith / Research Data Services, mrsmith@rice.edu

 Kelley Center for Government Information and Civic Engagement

-This exhibit offers a deep dive into the cartographic evolution of our region.
-Curated by Kelley Center's own student staff member, Apollinaire Mendoza—a Sophomore studying Global Studies at Rice.
+This wall exhibit offers a deep dive into the cartographic evolution of our region.
+Curated by Kelley Center's own student staff member, Apollinaire Mendoza—a Sophomore studying Global Studies at Rice, mentored by Anna Xiong, Head of Kelley Center.

 What to Expect at the exhibit: